Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 <img style="width: 700px" src="../../assets/img/3-Blockchain/interrogation_large.drawio.svg" alt="Some Pic" />

 Notes:

 But there are multiple lies they can construct.
 If they have inconsistent stories the detective will catch them.
 So now they need to coordinate on a specific lie and have all the details exactly the same or they are screwed.

 Contrast it with how easy it would be to just tell the truth.
-They both witnessed the truth so talking about it in a consitent way is trivial.
+They both witnessed the truth so talking about it in a consistent way is trivial.

 ---v

 ## Shelling Point

 #### _Detective game_